“Avoid gluten in your diet, because our ancestors did not eat it, and neither should you!”

 This is a complex concept called the selection shadow but for this article, it boils down to a single point: there is little concern in nature about what happens after your sexuality fades.
-For the purposes of natural selection, you already do not exist.

 To nature, it is okay if your teeth fall out.
 It is okay if your eyesight becomes weaker.
 It is okay if your nutritional, emotional or physiological needs change as you age.
 There is no recipe in nature for old age because old age is not natural.

 Of course, that does not mean we should completely ignore the natural lifestyle of our ancestors and animals closely related to us.
 Much in these lifestyles will be good and applicable.
 At the same time, it is important to remember that unnatural things can be as good or even better than natural ones.